bbvanexttechnologies/webauthn_demo/README.md

+> Disclaimer: This repository is an educational proof of concept, please, do not use it in production under any circumstance.

 # FIDO Register & Login DEMO

 This project is a FIDO2 DEMO that can be used for register and authentication purposes under the FIDO2 paswordless standard.